RainManGreg/PSWordle/README.md

 ### Seeding the random word
 When Wordle starts you are prompted to run a fully random game or to seed the game with an integer.
 Using a common seed would allow multiple people to play the same game.

+### Hard Mode
+You can play Wordle with a dictionary with approximately twice as many words to make the game more difficult.

+`.\Start-Wordle.ps1 -HardMode`

 ### Changing the number of guesses
 You can change the number of guesses you get before losing the game.
 To change it to 4 rounds of guesses, for example, run: